DETAILED ACTION

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

 Kim (See IDS, 17 August 2023) discloses a process for preparing asymmetric linear carbonate esters by transesterification in the presence of a catalyst with two different symmetrical linear carbonate esters, using an alkoxide salt of Group IA element as the reaction catalyst (Claim 1).
 Claim 2 claims the method of claim 1 wherein the symmetric linear carbonate comprises two different selected from the group consisting of dimethyl carbonate, diethyl carbonate, dipropyl carbonate, and dibutyl carbonate.
 The amount of catalyst used is 0.0001 to 5% by weight, preferably 0.01 to 1% by weight of catalyst regardless of the kind of reactor used for the reaction (Page 5).
 No particular limitation is placed on the molar ratio between the two different symmetrical linear carbonic acid esters that are starting materials, and it is preferable to focus on obtaining the maximum yield of the final product asymmetric linear carbonic acid ester.
 Usually from 10:1 to 1:10, and reacting in different, but equivalent molar ratios depending on the starting materials, are advantageous in terms of productivity (Page 5).
 Further, the reaction temperature is not particularly limited, but it is preferable to react at a temperature adjacent to the boiling point of the reactant and more preferably 40°-200°C. This is because when the reaction temperature is less than 40°C, the production rate of the final product is slow, and when the temperature exceeds 200°C, decomposition of reactants and production of by products is high, resulting in undesirable properties (Page 5).
 After the reaction, the reaction mixture is separated from the unreacted symmetrical linear carbonic acid ester by a distillation method such as pressure, atmospheric pressure, or reduced pressure (Page 5).
+Thus, prior to this purification step, Kim discloses an asymmetric linear carbonate which also includes the metal alkoxide catalyst.
 Example 1 provides an example where 10 moles of dimethyl carbonate and 10 moles of diethyl carbonate were reacted with LiOCH, and heated to 110°C.

 Kim does not disclose the use of the claimed metal alkoxides in the transesterification reaction.

-Martyanov discloses the catalytic activity of magnesium and calcium methoxides (Mg(OCH3)2 and Ca(OCH3)2) in the transesterification of tributyrine (Abstract).
+Martyanov discloses the catalytic activity of calcium methoxides (specifically Ca(OCH3)2) in the transesterification of tributyrine (Abstract).

 Kim, Mitsubishi, and Martyanov are considered analogous to the claimed invention as all are involved in performing transesterification reactions.
 Therefore, it would have been prima facie obvious to one of ordinary skill in the art the time of the effective filing date of the instant application to modify the method of producing asymmetric linear carbonates disclosed by Kim by replacing the catalysts of Kim with the metal alkoxide catalysts of Mitsubishi, such as alkoxides of iron, tin, cobalt, vanadium, or compounds of molybdenum, tellurium scandium, manganese, or zirconium, to arrive at the claimed invention.
-Martyanov demonstrates that other metal alkoxides, such as calcium dimethoxide and magnesium dimethoxide are useful as catalysts in transesterification reactions.
+Martyanov demonstrates that other metal alkoxides, such as calcium dimethoxide, are useful as catalysts in transesterification reactions.
 The substitution of the catalysts of Kim with the specific metal alkoxides claimed in this invention, as taught by Mitsubishi and Martyanov, is prima facie obvious simple substitution of one known element for another to obtain predictable results (See MPEP § 2143 I (B)); the catalysts claimed in the examined application are known in the art to be useful for similar transesterification reactions, as shown by both Mitsubishi and Martyanov, and the artisan would recognize this, and have a reasonable expectation of success in performing this substitution.
-Moreover, the selection of the specific metal alkoxide catalysts of Claim 5 is prima facie obvious substitution of an equivalent known for the same purpose (See MPEP § 2144.06 II); Martyanov shows that calcium methoxide and magnesium dimethoxide are both useful in transesterification processes, and thus, it would be obvious to use these catalysts in the claimed transesterification reaction.
+Moreover, the selection of the specific metal alkoxide catalysts of Claim 12 is prima facie obvious substitution of an equivalent known for the same purpose (See MPEP § 2144.06 II); Martyanov shows that calcium methoxide is useful in transesterification processes, and thus, it would be obvious to use this catalyst in the claimed transesterification reaction.

 Gan discloses a method of synthesizing unsymmetric linear organic carbonates comprising the reaction of two symmetric dialkyl carbonates in the presence of a nucleophilic reagent or an electron donating reductant as a catalyst (Abstract).
 The two symmetric dialkyl carbonates are reacted in the presence of a nucleophilic reagent or electron donating reductant as a catalyst, wherein R1 and R2 can be either saturated or unsaturated alkyl or aryl groups.
 The two symmetric dialkyl carbonates are preferably present in the starting reaction mixture in a molar ratio of about 9:1 to 1:9